cbgm/VideoChallenge/ReadMe.md

 *   The app assumes that the user has granted the necessary permissions to access the camera and storage.
 *   The app does not include any cloud storage functionality or server side functionality.
 *   The app has to be run on a real Android device to use the camera.
 But there is a fallback for emulator usage.
+*   The app does currently not allow the deletion of exercises

 ## Approximate Time Spent